 We met in June 2005 while hiking the Appalachian Trail, moved in together in January 2006, and were married in August 2008.
 Our longest journey together was in Summer 2006 when we hiked various long-distance trails in England, Scotland, Corsica, and the Alps (see our photos here).
 Upon returning to the States, we volunteered at various organic farms and homesteads through WWOOF and Organic Volunteers.
-Those experiences encouraged us to start our own farm and build our own eco-friendly home in rural Southwest Virginia; the heavily forested property has been in Eric's family for over 200 years, though it has been uninhabited since the 1960s.
+Those experiences encouraged us to build our own cob home in rural Southwest Virginia; the heavily forested property has been in Eric's family for over 200 years, though it has been uninhabited since the 1960s.

 In order for us to reach our human potential, we must first help others.
 Meaning can be found in our relationships with each other.

 Why I’m on Couchsurfing

 We moderate the Blacksburg & New River Valley group, and we occasionally organize get-togethers to strengthen the local CS network.
 We were formerly appointed as City Ambassadors for our area, and we have also been interviewed for a local newspaper article on CouchSurfing that has helped to spread the word.

 During our long-distance hikes and bicycle tours, we have often been treated to wonderful hospitality by complete strangers.
 The food, water, shelter, rides, and intangibles provided by these "trail angels" are what prompted us to join CouchSurfing and to help those travelers who might also be on the journey of a lifetime.
 We continue to be on couch surfing because we want our son to lead an adventurous life.